UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Knowing that carbon monoxide poisoning symptoms feel like the flu but without a fever can be a life-saving warning.

-Because you can’t smell the gas, your body’s reaction is often the only warning you get before an alarm goes off.
-Knowing the carbon monoxide poisoning symptoms can save your life.
+Because you cannot see or smell the gas, your body’s physical reaction might be the only warning you get before a detector goes off.
+Unfortunately, carbon monoxide poisoning symptoms are notoriously difficult to pinpoint because they closely mimic other common illnesses.
+Knowing the subtle signs can save your life.

 Prevention Starts With Smart Utility Maintenance